rancher/docs/content/rancher/v2.x/en/backups/_index.md

 # Installing the rancher-backup Operator

 The `rancher-backup` operator can be installed from the Rancher UI, or with the Helm CLI.
 In both cases, the `rancher-backup` Helm chart is installed on the Kubernetes cluster running the Rancher server.
+It is a cluster-admin only feature and available only for the local cluster.

 ### Installing rancher-backup with the Rancher UI